 What Should a Request for Quotation Email Contain?

-Make sure you understand clearly what you need.
 This is a very obvious but often misunderstood fact about writing an email requesting a quotation.
 Before writing an email requesting a quotation, you need to have done thorough research on the current project and its needs.

 If you’re writing a quotation for parts to finish an ongoing repair, you need to make sure you know the exact number of parts needed before asking for the quotation.
 This goes for other projects as well.
 Before sending an email requesting a quotation, a thorough analysis needs to occur to make sure the exact number of items are requested in the quotation.

-Create a detailed list of your needs.
 After understanding what you need before sending a quotation request, then it’s time to get more specific with your requirements.
 Before drafting a request for a quotation email, make sure everything that’s going to be in the quotation request is specific down to the most minute detail.
 This ensures that the quotation request has all the necessary information.

 Reviewing past purchases help you to find out what has been ordered in the past to understand better and get more definite figures on the number of items ordered, the brands, the quality of the products, etc.

-List out the exact needs.
 After doing all of the above, the next step is to create a detailed and specific list of everything needed.
 It’s best to write this out before you write your quotation email.
 This is because it gives you time to go through each order and purchase.
 When writing your email requesting a quotation, you can just copy and paste your list in the email.

-Inquire about the availability and the shipping costs.
 When writing quotation emails, you’re not only asking for the prices of the goods or services, you’re asking for the entire package including the cost of procuring those needed materials.
 The total package includes the shipping or delivery fee, the period before delivery.
 The latter part is usually after the deal has been agreed, but it doesn’t hurt to find out these things from the get to.

 The reason behind asking for the span of delivery in the first emails exchanged is so you know whether or not you’d like to go with the particular distributor.
 If you’re in dire need of goods and the distributor’s time for delivery isn’t agreeable, then it’s best to go with another distributor.

-Make sure the recipient knows when you’re expecting a reply to the quotation request.
 This is further buttressing the points listed above.
 As said above, the main reason you request a quotation from different distributors is to ensure that you’re getting the best deal.
 To compare prices, you’ll need all the quotations back to ensure you’re well-informed as you make your decision.
 This is why it’s important to state when you’ll be expecting a reply to your quotation request.

 Additionally, when requesting a quotation from a new supplier, you must trade emails with them back and forth to know if they offer the services or deal in the particular kind of products you need.